-Then I saw two words in the opening paragraph and I knew that door had closed.
+Then I see two words in the opening paragraph.
 We regret….

 Dealing with Disappointment

-Nor will it be the last.
-As with most of us who paint for fun and profit, I have failed to make the cut more often than I’ve succeeded.
-That has less to do with my skill as an artist than with the number of excellent artists who also have hopes of a spot in prestigious shows.
+Just for the record, being having your work declined for a juried show or exhibit has less to do with your skill as an artist than with the number of excellent artists who also have hopes of a spot in prestigious shows.

 Fact of life.

-Still, it was a disappointment and it shaded my mental outlook for part of the day.
+Still, it’s always a disappointment that can shade your mental outlook for part of the day.
 At least it does mine.

-For a little over an hour, I mulled over the disappointment.
-Allowed myself to be surprised by depth of the disappointment.
-Even to wonder what had made me think I fit into that show in the first place.
+Give yourself time to mull over disappointments.
+Allow yourself to be surprised by depth of the disappointment.
+Even to wonder what made you think you fit into that show in the first place.

 The moral to this story is that you will encounter disappointment in some form.
 Don’t let it get personal and don’t let it get you down.
-Keep painting and keep looking forward.
+Keep making art and keep looking forward.

 And by all means keep trying.